Rybchynskyi/kottans-frontend/README.md

 It's my repo repository for kottans

 My first expression about Git:
 Actually, I think that git is the most important thing in teamwork.
-It's like time-machine ⏱, that can move you in past statement of the project.
+It's like a time-machine ⏱, that can move you in past statement of the project.

 I can't imagine how developers worked before git was developed 😵‍💫

-The most important thing that I understand, is that you can make many branches.
+The most important thing that I understood, is that you can make many branches.
 And in each branch you can code new features for the main project.

-I think that I will use not all commands that I learned.
-But I must understand this commands for sure.
+I think that I will use not all commands which I learned.
+But I must understand these commands for sure.
 Because if you don't understand philosophy of git - you will make many mistakes in deployment.

 Especially thanks for the selection of learning materials.